JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/how-to-avoid-over-reliance-on-mpsc/index.md

 +++
-title = "Avoiding Over-Reliance on mpsc channels in Rust for Better Performancest" description = "Thoughts and ideas on how to avoid over relying on `mspc` channels when simpler or more effective patterns can be used." date = 2024-04-19
+title = "Avoiding Over-Reliance on `mpsc` channels in Rust" description = "Thoughts and ideas on how to avoid over relying on `mspc` channels when simpler or more effective patterns can be used." date = 2024-04-19
 [taxonomies]